pmundkur/CompCert/README-rv32.md

 ## Known issues

+* Floating point is not currently supported.
+CompCert uses a polymorphic register 'move' operation to move values between registers.
+RV32G has two move operations for floating-point, `fmv.s` and `fmv.d` for single-precision and double-precision respectively; it's not clear how to map the CompCert FP move into these two.

 * The main missing piece is full support for the RV32G stdarg/vararg calling convention: it currently does not support floating point arguments.
 The soft-float calling convention is also not yet